xuanming/xuanming-core/memo/main.md

     with the priority from low to high.
 *   A plugin to make the site searchable.
 Build the index of all the keywords and use js to read the index.
+*   Parameters should be data, not configuration.
+Because different parmeters could incur different result.